vanhohen/WebNinja/SQL Injection/PHP.md

 # Abuse

-In this code, the id parameter is not inside of apostrophe character so payload will be without it and add "or 1=1" end of it
+In this code, the id parameter is not inside of apostrophe character so payload will be without it

 # Payload